Software Publishing Corporation: Early history

 SPC was established in 1980 by three former Hewlett-Packard employees, Fred Gibbons, Janelle Bedke, and John Page, with an eye to producing packaged software for personal computers like the Apple II.
 It sold Personal Filing System (PFS), a database program for Apple II computers, and PFS:Report, a report generator for it.
 With the advent of the IBM PC the following year, the company quickly shifted focus to the burgeoning MS-DOS-based desktop computer market, which also included a fast-growing number of IBM PC compatible computers.
 The Apple II PFS product eventually led to the "pfs:" series of products for DOS.

 By early 1984, InfoWorld estimated that SPC was the world's ninth-largest microcomputer-software company, with $14 million in 1983 sales.
+The company was shipping 35-45,000 copies of pfs: products monthly.
 In 1984 IBM executed an OEM-style agreement pursuant to which SPC would develop the IBM Assistant Series, which was an only slightly enhanced, but completely rebranded version of the "pfs:" family of products (described in the next section) such that no mention of SPC was present in the software or its documentation; and which IBM intended to sell with its IBM PC and PCjr computers.
 IBM advertised the suite using a Chaplin-esque figure getting all of his ducks in a row, in a Super Bowl TV ad, and in print ads.
 By only a year later, in 1985 SPC company had achieved $50 million in revenue from the IBM deal, alone.